anawkward/Handmade_Utilites/README.md

 - mouseLock.py : I prevent mouse to across border. if you have a monitor not using, or turned off for some purpose, it might be useful

-- double_checker.exe : it's made for double-check between documents. you can select strings to compare by pressing "ctrl + C"
+- double_checker.exe : it's made to help "manual" double-check between documents. you can select strings to compare by pressing "ctrl + C"